A portable generator is a simple and inexpensive option for keeping your lights and appliances running when the power

 - Connecting your generator to your house’s electrical grid

 The first solution – using extension cords to connect your appliances to your portable generator outside – is cumbersome at best.
 And during extended outages, there’s no way to plug your home’s lights into the generator, so you’ll be left to rely on flashlights and lamps.

 Connecting your generator to your home is more versatile since you can use any appliances in your home as you would normally as long as you don’t exceed the power supply of your generator.
 All of your electrical outlets and lights will run just as they did before the power outage.

 But, portable generators don’t come ready to connect to your house’s electrical grid.

-Plugging a generator directly into a wall socket, which is known as backfeeding.
+Plugging a generator directly into a wall socket is known as backfeeding.
 It’s a hot topic and many people want to know if backfeeding a generator is safe?
-The truth is that it can severely damage your home’s electrical wiring and even cause a fire.
+The truth is that it can severely damage your home’s electrical wiring and even cause a fire if done improperly.
 It’s also illegal, since backfeeding power into your home can actually electrocute any technicians who are working on electrical lines elsewhere on the grid.

 SERIOUSLY – NEVER BACKFEED!

 Instead, you’ll need a device known as a transfer switch to safely hook your generator up to your home.

 Use a Transfer Switch to Connect Generator to House

 A transfer switch is an electrical control device that you install directly alongside your home’s circuit breaker box.
 The main purpose of the transfer switch is to switch your home’s electrical grid off of the utility electrical grid and onto your generator.